Belyor/ntgDash/docs/manual.rst

 * **Quadrupol moment** - the name starts with a value of quadrupol moment followed by letter b.
 The value must be a float.
 Instead of using `.`` use `-`` i.e. replace `0.5` with `0-5`.
 * **Phase** - the value of phase is written as a fraction of pi in decimal.
 The value needs to be written in the same way as in quadrupol moment using `-` instead of `.` and than is followed by `PIPhase`.
 * **Energy** - the energy of the system.
 It contains a value which is an integer followed by `MeV` unit.

+After applying new data files the application has to be restarted.

+If the files contain physical quantities (data types) that are not listed in `data types list <./datatypes.html>`_ you need to add them in source code of the app.
+The steps of adding new quantities is as follows:

+1. Open a `utils` folder, which can be found in the project of the app, and open `ntg_data.py` file in your text editor/IDE.
+2. Search for `col_results` and `col_postprocess` lists and add a data type to them.
+3. Save the changes and close `ntg_data.py`.
+4. Now look for a `ntg_graphs.py` file and open it in your text editor/IDE.
+5. In this file search for a `symbols` variable, which is a dictionairy, and add new key and value to it.
+The key must be a name of the data type, the same as you inserted in previous lists in `ntg_data.py`, and the value is a tag, which will be displayed on the list of graphs when a graph with this data type is added, i.e. `"Total Kinetic Energy": "Total_k_E"`.
+You can add your line under the suitable comment, but it's not obligatory (for example the `Total Kinetic Energy` can be written under `#Conseevation`).
+6. Then find `groups` dictionairy and add the data type to the corresponding group.
+Simply write the name of your data type inside a list (value) that is assigned to a certain group (key), i.e. `Total Kinetic Energy` must be inserted in a list which is assigned to `"conservation"` group.
+If the data type doesn't belong to any of four first categories, you can allways add it to `"misc"` group.
+Remember, to delete `"?"` position.
+7. Lastly, in `units` dictionairy you have to assign a unit to your data type.
+A key is the data type, and a value is a unit, i.e. `"Total Kinetic Energy": "MeV"`.

+These are all changes you need to make if you want to add a new data type to your analysis.

 Save
 ~~~~